What Happens If a Humidifier Is Too Large?

 • Condensation forming on cold windows

 A humidifier should raise humidity gradually.
-If the room jumps from dry to damp quickly, the unit may be too large or set too high.
+If the room jumps from dry to damp quickly, the humidifier may be too large, set too high, or placed in a room with poor air mixing.

 Short Cycling